With respect for God and united in faith

 Our school plays an active part in the life of the parish of St Augustine’s.
 Children at St Augustine’s attend Mass termly where the children take an active part in the liturgy.

-Our parish priest Fr Kaz is seen regularly within the school and play a very active part in the catholic life of the school.
+Our parish priest Fr Kaz is seen regularly within the school and plays a very active part in the catholic life of the school.

 A link to our parish website is available here.